rodgues/angular4-sails/README.md

 node app.js

-If you receive the error: EADDRINUSE

-Is something else already running on port 1337 ?

-type this command for change port

-set PORT=8081

-And then try to run the server again

-sails lift
+If you have any errors, see the section "Typical errors" at the bottom of the page

 # Development
 ng serve -> run angular client http://localhost:4200